 Instructor: Joey Parent, email@example.com

-Whether researching in remote third world countries, or overseeing volunteer crews on afternoon work projects, effective leadership in the outdoors can mean the difference between success and failure of a project.
-This course is designed to introduce the fundamental concepts of outdoor leadership and how to apply those theories to both short term and extended field based experiences.
-Students will examine the broad scope of the outdoor profession, while exploring its value to environment professionals.
+This course is designed to introduce the fundamental concepts of outdoor leadership and how to apply those theories to both short- term and extended field-based experiences.
+Students will examine the broad scope of the outdoor profession while exploring its value to environmental professionals.
 Topics include historical and philosophical foundations of outdoor leaders, researchers and philosophers, theories of leadership, judgment & decision-making, values and ethics, teaching and facilitation, safety and risk management, and environmental stewardship.
-In addition to classroom meetings, this course also incorporates several field components, including one overnight outdoor experience and participation in a full-day high ropes challenge course program.
-Using these experiences as an opportunity to apply concepts, students will gain a better understanding of how to lead and follow in the outdoors.